ChinaID/xDeliverer/README.md

 # Usage
 Tested platform: Microsoft Windows 10 x64

-To install / Uninstall you should have administrator permission
+To install it as a Windows Service or Uninstall it, you should have administrator permission

-Go to execute file location(shall have the files: xDeliverer.exe / libeay32.dll / libssh2.dll / ssleay32.dll ), such as "C:\Users\tom\Desktop\xDeliverer\Win64\Debug"
+Go to execute file location, it should has the 4 files xDeliverer.exe / libeay32.dll / libssh2.dll / ssleay32.dll, such as "C:\Users\tom\Desktop\xDeliverer\Win64\Debug"

 cd C:\Users\tom\Desktop\xDeliverer\Win64\Debug